Single transferable vote: Vote transfers and quota

 So, the quota for one seat is 50 of 100 votes, not 51.

-In any case, in most STV elections the appearance of non-transferable votes means that the quota could be lowered significantly during the counting of the vote with no danger of having too many elected.
+Even a low quota, such as the Imperiali quota, is sometimes used.
+In any case, in most STV elections the appearance of non-transferable votes means that the quota could be lowered significantly below Droop during the counting of the vote with no danger of having too many achieve quota.

 In STV, vote transfers are of two types – transfers of votes of eliminated candidates and transfers of surplus votes of elected candidates.
 The first type happens more often than the second type.
-Surplus votes are transferred only after a candidate is elected and then only if there are still open seats to be filled and if the transfers may affect the ranking of the remaining candidates.
+Surplus votes are transferred only after a candidate is elected and then only if there are still open seats to be filled and if the transfers may affect the ranking of the remaining candidates, although rules vary from STV system to STV system.

 Transfers of votes of eliminated candidates

 Transfers of votes of eliminated candidates is done simply, without the use of complex math.
 The next usable preference on the vote gives the destination for the transfer of the vote.
 If there is no usable preference on the ballot, the vote goes to the "exhausted" or non-transferable pile.